osowsky/pyConics/README.md

 `pyConics` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).

-`pyConics` uses the following Python packages:
+`pyConics` has used the following Python packages since its first release:

 - `numpy`
 - `pytest`